Samson: 1967 Operation Samson

 Operation Samson was the name of a nuclear weapons plan during the Six-Day War in 1967.

-Twenty years later, there was another another plan called Operation Shimshon (מבצע שמשון).
+Twenty years later, there was another plan called Operation Shimshon (מבצע שמשון).

-The codename was Shimshon (Hebrew: שמשון Romanized: Shimshon) was used by the Israeli militarily for a plan to donate an improvised nuclear weapon or two in Egypt's Sinai desert during the Six-Day War.

-Attop Mount Sinai by helicopter or possibly at the border via improvised nuclear truck bombs.
+The codename was Shimshon (Hebrew: שמשון Romanized: Shimshon) was used by the Israeli militarily for a plan to detonate an improvised nuclear weapon or two in Egypt's Sinai desert during the Six-Day War, atop Mount Sinai by helicopter or possibly at the border via improvised nuclear truck bombs.

 According to US journalist Seymour Hersh, everything was ready for production at this time save an official order to do so.
 Israel crossed the nuclear threshold on the eve of the Six-Day War in May 1967.

 Avner Cohen confirmed some of Hersh's story and revealed further details in a 2017 report published by the Wilson Centre think tank.

 Cohen said that he was attempting to explain the reasons for the outbreak of the Six-Day War.

 In the version told by Hersh, "[Prime Minister Levi] Eshkol, according to a number of Israeli sources, secretly ordered the Dimona [nuclear reactor] scientists to assemble two crude nuclear devices.
 He placed them under the command of Brigadier General Yitzhak Yaakov, the chief of research and development in Israel's Defense Ministry.

 One official said the operation was referred to as Spider because the nuclear devices were inelegant contraptions with appendages sticking out.

 The crude atomic bombs were readied for deployment on trucks that could race to the Egyptian border for detonation in the event Arab forces overwhelmed Israeli defenses".